EuroPython/website/data/pages-content/thankyou.md

 - Elisabetta Nova
 - Emma Delescolle
 - Leila Verhaegen
+- Lenka Králová

-And special thanks to Lenka Králová for the advice and promotion to the event.
+Extra shout-out and special thanks to Lenka Králová for the advice and promotion for the event in the Czech Republic!

 <!-- FIXME - ask Naomi if this intro of Lenka is suitable. -->